-The ASVAB is the entrance examination for entry into the Armed Forces, and the ASVAB is used to determine specific training opportunities that will be offered the future recruit.
+The ASVAB is the entrance examination for entry into the Armed Forces, and the ASVAB is used to determine specific training opportunities that will be offered to the future recruit.
 If a student takes the ASVAB, there is NO obligation to enlist.
-The ASVAB is usually administered in January to interested seniors and juniors.
+The ASVAB is usually administered at DVHS every winter to interested seniors and juniors.

 The ASVAB is a vocational aptitude battery consisting of eight short tests which include the areas of General Science, Arithmetic Reasoning, Word Knowledge, Paragraph Comprehension, Auto and Shop Information, Mathematics Knowledge, Mechanical Comprehension and Electronics Information.
-The results of these tests give the student a AFQT (Armed Forces Qualifying Test) score.
+The results of these tests give the student an AFQT (Armed Forces Qualifying Test) score.
 The AFQT score determines whether the student qualifies to enlist in the US military.
 The scores in the other areas of the ASVAB will determine how qualified the student will be for a certain military occupational specialties and Enlistment Bonuses.

 The test takes approximately three hours and there is no charge.
 There is no studying or special preparation required to take the ASVAB.
-The best advice as with any test similar to this is a good night's rest and being on time to take the test.
+The best advice, as with any similar test, is to get a good night's rest and be on time to take the test.

 A practice test can be found at www.military.com/ASVAB for students to use in preparing for test.
-The ASVAB is tentatively scheduled to be given at Delaware Valley High School in February 2023.
+The ASVAB is tentatively scheduled to be given at Delaware Valley High School in February 2025.